 3. University of Canterbury

 Not to be confused with Canterbury University in the United Kingdom, the University of Canterbury’s College of Engineering is still highly regarded.
-The university is the second oldest in New Zealand and offers a wide variety of engineering subjects.
-At a bachelor’s level, the college of engineering has nine specialized subjects that can be studied.
+The university is the second oldest in New Zealand and offers several engineering subjects.
+At a bachelor’s level, the College of Engineering has nine specialized subjects that can be studied.
 If students decide to progress to a graduate or postgraduate level, courses offered include architectural, civil, and financial engineering, as well as others.

 The campus is also recognized for having the largest number of field study facilities, a unique opportunity for engineering students interested in the environmental side of engineering.
 These include accurate simulations of New Zealand’s diverse landscapes such as the Cass Field Station which focuses on grasslands, riverbeds, and swamp biomes.